gstlearn/gstlearn/README.md

 ### Windows - Microsoft Visual Studio

 These requirements are also recommended to people who wants to compile *gstlearn* Python package.
-If you want to compile *gstlearn* R package, you should look at the next section.
+If you want to compile *gstlearn* R package under Windows, you should look at the next section.

 Download and install the following tools using default options during installation: